 This course is an exploration of the wide variety of issues faced by managers/employees in not-for-profit organizations.
 Topics include managing volunteers, public and client relations, grant writing, budget management, accounting/reporting requirements, staff motivation and performance, mission development, strategic planning, staffing.
 This is a discussion-based course, integrating study with personal experience and career exploration.
-Prerequisite: ORG 203.
+Prerequisite: Junior status or permission of instructor; ORG 203 recommended.

-ORG 360 Selected Topics in Management 3 Semester Hours
+ORG 360 Selected Topics in Sport & Event Management 3 Semester Hours

 Through discussion and reading, students will explore major issues in management as they apply to principles of organizational development and process.
+How to use Management software tools as well as other Information Technology processes is emphasized.
 The "changing-topic" course will help students develop their own philosophies of management based on theory, research, critical thinking, and practical application in areas of interest.
 Prerequisite: junior status or permission of instructor.